tbensky/npct/README.md

 Well, by Summer 2020, it was becoming clear that phone-based contact tracers were getting kind of stuck.
 Tons of contact-tracing Apps were appearing, some by companies and individuals; others by countries themselves.
 Whose App do I use?
 Am I really doing anything?
 How do I register?
 Are they all compatible with each other?
 And most importantly: Who will have access to my (health) information?

 Open-source Apps revealed all kinds of tricks to keep the Apps running and tracing [in the background on a phone](https://github.com/NHSX).
 Sounds good, but battery life was decreacing and trust in Apps and what companies do with your data is always in question.
 The latest round is the clipboard spying in stories such as [this one](https://www.computing.co.uk/news/4017082/tiktok-spying-clipboard-researchers-warn-iphone-users) and [this one](https://www.forbes.com/sites/daveywinder/2020/07/04/apple-ios-14-catches-microsofts-linkedin-spying-on-clipboard-tiktok-apps-privacy-iphone-ipad-macbook/#ecac5085896e) didn't help.
 Phones and Apps are for fun and communication, but we will likely not trust them with health information.
 (If you want full privacy, you'd have to leave your phone off and at home.
-The "bag trick" [here](https://youtu.be/s3poKUuvtyM?t=55) would actually works, BTW.)

 ### Bluetooth